 Online Discussions Coming Up This Month

-The ACFW Book Club‘s April selection is to be determined.
+The ACFW Book Club‘s April selection is Blow Out the Candles and Say Goodbye by Linda Glaz.
 You can subscribe to the group’s e-mail list now, by following the instructions on their Web site, to be sure not to miss any announcements or discussion questions.

 By the Book is an in-person book discussion club that has introduced an online Facebook-based discussion option.
 To join in online, like the By the Book Facebook page, and be sure to check back there periodically for any discussion that may not have made it into your news feed.
-April’s selection is The Long Highway Home by Elizabeth Musser.
+April’s selection is The Masterpiece by Francine Rivers.

-For April, the Christian Fiction Devourers group on Goodreads is discussing Wildflowers from Winter by Katie Ganshert AND Land of Silence by Tessa Afshar.
+For April, the Christian Fiction Devourers group on Goodreads is discussing Just Look Up by Courtney Walsh AND The Five Times I Met Myself by James L. Rubart.
 Grab your copies and head on over to the discussion forum to check in with others who are in the midst of reading these books.

 The Fans of Amish Fiction Goodreads group discusses one Amish fiction title per month.
-The selection for April is The Atonement by Beverly Lewis.
+The selection for April is Love Still Stands by Kelly Irvin.
 To join in, visit the group’s online discussion board.

 Recent Christian Fiction Releases Featuring Discussion Guides